 by Clif Walker

-The Rule of Three ships as a printed, professionally bound score, and includes individual parts in PDF format for printing or tablet viewing.
+Dad Dances comes as a professionally printed and bound score and includes individual parts in PDF format for printing or for tablet viewing.